 Cybercrime and hacking are risks every one of us are exposed to.
 One in 3 people will experience identity or financial theft this year.
 This is a real risk we cannot ignore.
-(Read this example of a person who was hacked.)

 I know this isn't typical homesteading content, but computers are an everyday part of most people's lives.
 You lock your doors to secure your car or home.
 It only makes sense that you “lock the doors” to your online accounts, too.
 You are officially the Cyber Security Officer of your home whether you like it or not.